Fitness vs. Health

-When you feel how tight and hard their muscles are, you realize that some of that stress might be thrown off by exercise.
-But much of it remains, stored in the form of Chronic, Excess Muscle & Nerve Tension & Stress (C.E.M.&.N.T.S.).
+When working with some of these Most Fit People, and you feel how tight and hard their muscles are, you realize that some of that stress might be thrown off by exercise.
+But much of that stress remains, stored in the form of Chronic, Excess Muscle & Nerve Tension & Stress (C.E.M.&.N.T.).

 People THINK they are getting TONED up.
 But in reality, this is at least somewhat superficial.
 They are in actuality getting TONUSED up.

 TONUS: Nerve charge to the muscle, creating muscle tension.

 These two phenomena, Tone and Tonus, are very related but significantly different things.
 TONE is great, but Too Much Tonus is a disaster waiting to happen.

 And Too Much Tonus is what you get by most of the activities and exercises, even many yoga forms, available and performed today.
 It could even be argued that the more tonus (tension) you get, the less tone (healthy state) you have.